arobled1/md_dev/path_integral/open_chain_pimd/README.md

-Repository for code (and results) that computes the open path end-to-end distance distribution estimator for a harmonic potential using open chain path integral molecular dynamics using staging coordinates.
+Repository for python (3.8.2) code (and results) that computes the open path end-to-end distance distribution estimator for a harmonic potential using open chain path integral molecular dynamics with staging coordinates.